danklotz/openNotes/micro-reviews.md

 - *Tufte (2006) Beautiful Evidence.* Very good.
 Inspiring.
 - *Vehlmann & Bodart (2005) Green Manor II* Very witty.
 Fun and easy read.
 - *White et al. (1993) Complexity and Chaos.* Not sure what to think about this *thing*.
 Definitely not my pair of shoes.
+- *Ekeland & Étienne (2021): Der Zufall (Die Comic-Bibliothek des Wissens).* Tolle Illustrationen, aber ohne Vorwissen ist der Inhalt zu spartanisch rübergebracht.
+Manche der Bilder und Beispiele sind gut, aber insgesamt ist alles zu wenig ausgeführt.
+- ⭐️ *Taniguchi (2019): The Walking Man.* This is an amazing comic, or series of comics I guess.
+Very inspirational.
+- ⭐️ *Cartwright (2022): A Philosopher Looks at Science.* This is a great book.
+I think it is a good overview of Nancy Cartwrights ideas, albeit maybe not the best book to start.
+Still, it is very clearly written --- not complicated at all --- and in that sense much easier to read than some of her other books.
+I also like the illustrations.
+- *Cartwright et al. (2023): The Tangle of Science.*  Its a good book (albeit the print quality is quite bad).
+For me it is, however, largely superseded by Cartwrights *A Philosopher Looks at Science*

 ## 🎬 Regisseurs